MikeHughesKent/PyFibreBundle/docs/source/pybundle_class.rst

 arguments (.e.g ``autoLoc = True``), which are listed below with their defaults if not set.
-Each option also has a setter method (e.g. ``set_auto_loc``) which can be called after creating the object as an alternative to passing the keyword arguement at creation.
+Each option also has a setter method (e.g. ``set_auto_loc``) which can be called after creating the object as an alternative to passing the keyword argument at creation.
 See the documentation for each setter, below, for a detailed description of each option's meaning.

 **GENERAL Settings:**